Delta Theater: Restoration and reopening (2024-present)

 Later restoration efforts were extensive and aimed at preserving its historical charm while modernizing its facilities.
 New reclining seats with attached trays were installed, along with upgraded sound and lighting.
 The iconic marquee, which had been in need of repair since the early 2010s, was restored.

 The renovation was led by Sean McCauley with operator Joshua Caudle who aimed to restore the theater as a community hub.
 McCauley began renovating the theatre in late 2020.
 The seating capacity was reduced from 320 seats to 164, about 80 per auditorium.
 New Screens, upgraded Dolby Digital 7.1 Surround Sound was installed in both auditoriums, and a new projector was also acquired.

 On June 14, 2024, the Delta Theater was reopened as "The Delta" beginning with Inside Out 2.
 One day later on June 13, the Delta Theater screened a short film celebrating the city's history.
 The film was showcased during VIP soft openings, where guests were treated to complimentary popcorn, snacks, and soft drinks before enjoying the newly renovated theater.

-Since reopening, The Delta was the Best Reviewed First Run Theater in the whole of the San Francisco Bay Area with user reviews from Yelp and Google averaging to a 4.6 out of 5 stars.